Cat Agility — SRSLY?

 I built a seesaw for Trip.
 I’m just training him to get used to walking the plank on the ground right now with a single pipe beneath it, so we haven’t advanced to the full fulcrum setup.

-I’m following plans that are available at The Canine Crib.
+I’m following plans that are available at millionaire dating.
 The construction is slightly simpler than the next one below, and I’m revising mine to be a lot lower to the ground.

 (Plans are also available from This Old House here.
 As with the other equipment, let your cat’s size and abilities dictate your measurements.
 For example, I’ve scaled the height on mine to be even lower to the ground than this one: